-You can convert to a VGLI policy whose death benefit and premiums will depend on your level of SGLI coverage.
-Your VGLI benefit and premium will change periodically as you age.
+You can convert to a VGLI policy, whose death benefit and premiums will depend on your level of SGLI coverage and your age.
+Unlike SGLI, your VGLI premium changes periodically as you age.

 A personal policy will continue regardless of your military status and will be governed only by the terms of your policy.

 A 30-year term policy, for example, will expire after 30 years.
 A whole life policy can last the rest of your life.

 Bottom Line: Life Insurance is Personal

 Whether you stick with group insurance through SGLI and its associated programs or buy an individual policy, your coverage should meet your specific needs.

 If you’re buying a personal policy, compare quotes online, but also look for quality coverage.
 Insurance rating agencies can help you assess an insurance company’s financial health.